Ligier JS4: Facelifts

 In 1982 the more expensive JS8 model appeared, mostly the same as the JS4 but equipped with a 125 cc BCB engine.
-The more capable JS8 jas 7.5 hp-metric and required an A4 permit (tricycle/quadricycle), unlike the JS4 (and later JS6) which required no permit at all as they had less than 5 hp-metric and a top speed under 45 km/h.
+The more capable JS8 has 7.5 hp-metric and required an A4 permit (tricycle/quadricycle), unlike the JS4 (and later JS6) which required no permit at all as they had less than 5 hp-metric and a top speed under 45 km/h.
 For 1984, the 50 cc JS4 was replaced by the similar JS6, which has a more rounded front, with squared off headlights and a faux grille in black plastic.
 The JS4's Motobécane engine was replaced by a more powerful 49 cc Derbi unit which reached the maximum possible 5 horsepower rating, while the JS6 was also offered with a 327 cc Ducati-VM diesel with the same power.

 Ligier also developed a longer truck version with a 350 kg payload, with a pickup bed or a cargo box, called the JS10.
 First shown at the end of 1983, the JS10 was fitted with a larger, 430 cc diesel engine with 8 hp-metric and a top speed of about 75 km/h.
 Its overall length increased to 2.65 m.
 The Ligier JS10 was under consideration with the PTT for replacing their large fleet of Piaggio Ape three-wheeled trucks, and a militarized version was also planned.

 The JS6 and JS8 were available in numerous versions, beginning with the basic Standard, followed by Luxe and Grand Luxe (typically stylized JS6, JS6L, JS6GL).
 The JS8 was also available in a topless "Plage" (Beach) version, and Ligier offered single-seater cargo models called Société as well.

 The JS8/10 design was later developed into the 330 and 430 versions, by which time the petrol-engined options were discontinued.
 The 330 CLD developed 5 hp-metric, while the better equipped 430 XLD's larger VM engine had 10 hp-metric on tap.
 As with the JS10 and the JS8, the 430 required an A4 permit to operate.
 The longer JS10 truck version was updated but changed to the smaller diesel engine; it was now called the 330 U (UL for the box van model).

 After a final facelift in late 1986, the car was known as the Ligier Série 5.
 This model had a longer front end but was only built for about a year, when it was replaced by the new Série 7.